electrickery/pxdisk_mega/README.md

 The P command emulates the floppy write tabs.

+Another added feature are the blinking lights.

 Another plan was to respect the Read-Only attribute for the image files, emulating the floppy write protect, but this attribute is not supported in the SDLib library.

 There is a 3D-printed case and pictures on my own page at: https://electrickery.nl/comp/tf20/pxdisk/

-fjkraan@electrickery.nl, 2023-04-08
+fjkraan@electrickery.nl, 2023-05-04